-If you don’t communicate your concerns about your body issues to your partner, he or she may think that the reason that you are acting distant or don’t want to be intimate has to do with them.
+Communicate your concerns about your body blues to your partner.
+Otherwise, he may think that the reason that you are acting distant is their fault.
 The result: often he or she feels rejected.
 So be open and honest about how you are feeling when you are down about your body.
 This will give your partner a chance to be understanding and not hurt by your pulling back.
 By the way, such sharing often leads to a wonderful physical encounter that occurs spontaneously!

 Body Blues Exercise #3.
 Arrange Ten Minute Listening Sessions with your Partner.

-In these sessions, one person gets to talk, free associate, say whatever is on their minds while the other SIMPLY LISTENS with full attention.
+In these sessions, one person gets to talk, free associate, say whatever is on their minds.
+The other SIMPLY LISTENS with full attention.
 The listener does not speak.
 If the talker has a silent period, she/he should just say “Nothing is coming to mind.”
-No matter what, use a clock and honor a full ten minute session—as if you were paying a therapist for their time!
-When the speaker’s time is over, switch roles and let the person who’s been listening have their ten minutes to talk.
+No matter what, use a clock and honor a full ten minute session.
+As if you were paying a therapist for their time!
+When the speaker’s time is over, switch roles.
+Let the person who’s been listening have their ten minutes to talk.
 Using this exercise you can learn to have deep compassion and understanding for each other.